Welcome to my special bootcamp for learning how to speed up WordPress sites.

 - Comments now activated on all lessons, so you can ask questions or discuss things.

 To be honest, I’m blown away by how much positive response has been on this thing.
-Thank you for the positive feedback and sharing all the cool projects you were able to do with this course.
+Thank you for the heartwarming feedback and sharing all the cool accomplishments you made with this course.
 Despite already creating over 100 videos…I can see there’s lots more to teach and will do my best to accommodate that.

 Speed-Op Course (BASIC)